-Colorado Springs Domestic Violence Defense Attorney
+Colorado Springs Domestic Violence Defense Attorneys

-Defending Clients Facing Domestic Abuse Charges
+Defending Clients Facing Colorado Springs Domestic Abuse Charges

 There are many different criminal acts that are classified as domestic violence when they involve two people who have or have had an intimate relationship.
 Any crime committed in Colorado Springs between couples or those who have been involved in an intimate relationship, involving coercion, assault, punishment, intimidation or revenge can result in domestic violence charges.
 Even destroying property can result in domestic violence charges under Colorado law if it was done out of spite or anger against a spouse, partner, cohabitant or family member.